 Starting in 2023, HOAF now accepts applicants experiencing indirect COVID-related financial hardships, which are losses of income that the stresses or impacts of COVID contributed to or caused.
 Eligible hardships must be associated with the coronavirus pandemic but not necessarily caused by an individual becoming ill with COVID-19.
 For example, a divorce could be eligible if the stresses of the pandemic caused or contributed to the divorce.

-Homeowners must sign a hardship affidavit saying their hardship ocurred after January 21, 2020, and was associated with the COVID-19 pandemic.
-Homeowner applicants must be able to document a minimum 10 percent loss of income as a result of the pandemic-related hardship.
+Homeowners must sign a hardship affidavit saying their hardship occurred after January 21, 2020, and was associated with the COVID-19 pandemic.
+Homeowner applicants must attest to the loss of income as a result of the pandemic-related hardship.

 For more information, speak with a housing counselor.

-A. The Homeowners Assistance Fund (HOAF) will be administered as a grant and will assist with delinquent: mortgages, property taxes, utilities, homeowner’s association dues, and homeowner’s/flood insurance premiums.
+A. The Homeowners Assistance Fund (HOAF) will be administered as a grant and will assist with delinquent: mortgages, property taxes, utilities, homeowner’s association dues, and homeowner’s/flood insurance premiums as well as partial claims and payment deferrals.

 A. Homeowner’s primary residence must be in Kentucky and can be any of the following structures: